 If your kitchen sink or shower doesn’t drain away as quickly as it should, then it could be a sign that there’s a blockage further down the pipework.

 As a general rule, drains don’t block up instantly and instead will get slower and slower over a period of time.
 Eventually, they won’t drain away at all and it’s at this point when most people call in a plumber.

 Instead, if you tried to attack the slow drain with a common or garden plunger when the water was still moving, it might on some occasions be enough to clear the blockage completely and you’ve just saved yourself a lot of money.

 If you’ve ignored the warning signs or simply didn’t recognise them when they occurred now is the time to contact the experienced plumbers at Brisbane Plumbing and Drainage.

-Whether it's a residential, commercial, or industrial premises we have the expertise and the knowledge to put it right.
+Whether it’s a residential, commercial, or industrial premise we have the expertise and the knowledge to put it right.
 Give us a call on 0421 185 947 for a competitive plumbing quote.